BREAKING: New York Gun-Control Rules UNCONSTITUTIONAL…AGAIN!!!

 Frequently Asked Questions

-What was the recent ruling regarding New York's Concealed Carry Improvement Act (CCIA)?
+What is the current status of New York's Concealed Carry Improvement Act (CCIA)?

-A preliminary injunction was granted against enforcing the ban on firearms in places of worship, but this injunction is currently stayed pending review by the Second Circuit Court of Appeals.
+In Spencer v.
+Nigrelli, Judge Sinatra granted a preliminary injunction against enforcing the ban on possessing firearms in places of worship (NY Penal Law 265.01-e).
+However, this injunction was stayed pending review by the Second Circuit Court of Appeals.

 More 2nd Amendment & Law Videos You Might Like